mmazi/ripple-rest-java/README.md

 ## Tests

 The tests are in `src/test/java/com/github/mmazi/ripplerest/RippleTest.java`.
+All test are executed against the `ripple-rest` server that must be running on `localhost:5990`.

 ### Running the tests